Demystifying the Press Release Format (+ Free Template)

 The final section in the press release format is called the boilerplate.
 It’s your company’s “About” section that appears at the very bottom of your press release.
 This is where you showcase your company’s background, awards, amount of time in business, and other information that might generate interest in your company.

 Below the boilerplate paragraph, it’s common to include a call to action, such as a link to a website or landing page.
-Learn how to write a press release boilerplate in five steps and see what else you might want to include.
+Learn how to write a press release boilerplate and see what else you might want to include.

-The boilerplate should conclude with a link to your website and a media-specific contact (the primary email or phone number a journalist should contact for more information).
-Your boilerplate should be less than 100 words.
-In the case of a joint or partnership press release, all companies mentioned in the press release should have a boilerplate in this section.
+The boilerplate should conclude with a link to your website and a media-specific contact—the primary email or phone number a journalist should contact for more information.
+It should be less than 100 words.
+In the case of a joint or partnership press release, all companies mentioned in the press release should have a boilerplate each.

 12. End Notation

-Finally, the press release format concludes with an end notation of three centered pound signs, e.g., ###.
+Finally, the final part of a press release format is an end notation of three centered pound signs, i.e., ###.
 This tells the media they have accessed the whole document.
 While you should stick to one page (or about 500 words), if your release extends to two pages, the first page should end with “-more-” centered at the bottom of the page.

 13. Multimedia

 Press releases with multimedia create more engagement across platforms like social media, blogs, and even print outlets.
-Providing multimedia resources allows journalists to provide additional coverage of your announcement more easily.
-Plus, the benefits of increased engagement make it more likely they will do so.
+Providing multimedia resources makes it easier for journalists to provide additional coverage of your announcement.
+Plus, images and video often increase articles’ engagement, so there’s a high chance your media will be used.

-You can include multimedia in a few ways, including embedded media elements and multimedia linked to the article or accessible via a linked landing page.
-Embedded multimedia viewable directly from published news wire stories are more engaging vs attached multimedia that must be accessed via hyperlink.
+You can include multimedia in a few ways, including via embedded media elements or via a linked landing page.
+Embedded multimedia viewable directly from published news is more engaging than attached multimedia that must be accessed via hyperlink.

 However, it’s also good to have an online media kit or landing page journalists can visit to get original copies of multimedia included in your story.
 When emailing your press release to the media, include links to original assets so they are available in their highest-quality form and not just a reduced-size copy (often of lower quality).